mike-burns/libtls.rb/README.md

 The underlying `struct tls *` object is exposed through the `#ctx` method; it can be passed to any `LibTLS::Raw` method, for example.

+These methods can raise instances of `LibTLS::UnknownCError` and `LibTLS::CError`.
+Instances of the first are raised when we do not have access to the underlying issue, and instances of the second attempt to include the error string from libtls.

 ## Contributing

 1. Fork it ( https://github.com/mike-burns/libtls.rb/fork )